VladKochetov007/quick_trade/README.md

 keys = {'apiKey': 'your binance api key',
-        'secret': 'your binance secret key'}
-client = TradingClient(ccxt.binance(config=keys))
+        'secret': 'your binance secret key'}  # or any other exchange client = TradingClient(ccxt.binance(config=keys))

 trader = MyTrade(ticker=ticker,